 Boole, George (1815–1864)

-Although he never studied for a degree, Boole was appointed to the chair of mathematics at Queens College, Cork, Ireland, in 1849.
-One day in 1864 he walked the two miles from his home to the College in pouring rain and then lectured in wet clothes.
+One day in 1864, George Boole walked the two miles from his home to the College in pouring rain and then lectured in wet clothes.
 A fever followed but whether this alone would have caused his demise is unknown.
 Certainly his condition wasn't helped by his wife, Mary (a niece of Sir George Everest, after whom the mountain is named), who, following the principle that remedy should resemble cause, put Boole to bed and threw buckets of water over him.
 He expired shortly after.

 Related entry• Boole (Stott), Alicia